Lorentz invariant entanglement distribution for the space-based quantum network: Entangled states

-\paragraph*{Entangled states}
+\section{Entangled states}

-Let us first introduce the three types of entangled photon states that will be analyzed in this paper for creating long-distance entanglement using photons.
+Let us first define the three types of entangled photon states that will be analyzed in this paper for creating long-distance entanglement using photons.
 The first is simply a polarization entangled photon pair, produced for example by parametric down conversion.
 The state is written

-where $ | \bm{p}, \sigma \rangle $ is a single photon state of four momentum $ \bm{p} $ and polarization $ \sigma = h,v $, and the $ S $ refers to the fact that the photons are in the reference frame of the source satellite.
-We label the modes for Alice and Bob's satellites with $ A $ and $ B $ respectively.
+where $ | \bm{p}, \sigma \rangle $ is a single photon eigenstate of four momentum operator with polarization $ \sigma = h,v $, and the $ S $ refers to the fact that Alice and Bob's photons are in the reference frame of the source satellite.
+Throughout this paper we assume Alice's photon has momentum $ \bm{p} $ and Bob's has momentum $ \bm{q} $.

 The second type of entangled state is the single photon entangled state, which can be produced by a single photon source mounted on the source satellite entering a 50:50 beamsplitter.
 The state is

 where $ \lambda =\pm 1 $ labels the helicity, and $ \ket{0} $ is the electromagnetic vacuum.
-Finally, the third type of entangled state is using a dual rail encoding, where Alice and Bob each posses two distinct modes $A1, A2 $ and $ B1, B2 $ respectively, and the same helicity is used for both photons and modes:

-Each of these states will have a different behavior under a Lorentz transformation, and our task will be to identify which is the best for entanglement generation.
+The entanglement here is in terms of the photon number space and the vacuum is used to encode one of the logical states.
+The meaning of the entanglement in this state is that if the photon travels to Alice, then the state at Bob will be the vacuum, and vice versa.